-Across our organisations we have been talking to Shropshire people about their health and wellbeing priorities for a number of years and in a number of different ways; for example, NHS Future Fit Programme, Locality Commissioning, the HWBB priority focus groups, Making it Real, the Stakeholder Alliance and so on.
+For a number of years we have been talking to Shropshire people about their health and wellbeing priorities.
+For example, through the NHS Future Fit Programme, Locality Commissioning, the HWBB priority focus groups, Making it Real, the Stakeholder Alliance and so on.
 Building on these conversations the Board developed its vision for improving the health and wellbeing of local people.
-People have told us that their key concerns are about:
+People have told us that some of their key concerns are about:

 Access to services and information -

 including clear diagnosis pathways, mental

-health support, supporting community activity
+health support, support for carers supporting

-and provision, transportation, communication
+community activity and provision,

-and information provision, support for carers,
+transportation, communication and

-and person centred planning with joint
+information provision, and person-centred

-decision making.
+planning with joint decision making.